Creative Briefs: Guide + Templates & Examples

 Get our logo creative brief template

-Unlike some other creative briefs, the logo creative brief doesn’t include “tone of voice”, but instead has elements such as:
+So, the logo brief doesn’t include “tone of voice”, but rather elements such as:

 Social media creative brief template